Shawbirch: Services

 Shawbirch has a veterinary centre and a pub.
-Shawbirch also includes a 24-hour service station, with a Travelodge hotel and a Toby Carvery restaurant.
+Shawbirch also includes a 24-hour service station, with a hotel and a restaurant.

 Shawbirch Community Centre

-Shawbirch Community Centre consists of a dental practice, adjoining a Boots pharmacy.
-Shawbirch Medical Centre also used to co-occupy this space but has now moved to a purpose-built venue in Admaston, leaving a vacancy.
+Shawbirch Community Centre consists of a pharmacy, a dental centre, and a hair and beauty salon.
+Shawbirch Medical Centre also used to co-occupy this space but has now moved to a purpose-built venue in Admaston.

-There is also a SPAR store, which was refurbished and expanded in November 2020 to incorporate a Greggs bakery and a Post Office.
+There is also a supermarket which was refurbished and expanded in November 2020 to incorporate a bakery and a Post Office.

 Attractions

 Behind the Shawbirch Community Centre there are the Rough Pits - a wood with two man-made lakes.
 Also located in the Shawbirch borough are the Beanhill Woods and the Dothill Nature Reserve.
 Apley Woods is located one mile away.
 Also located in Shawbirch is the Brockwood Copse playground.

 Politics

 The Shawbirch ward falls under The Wrekin constituency which currently has a Conservative seat in Parliament, held since 2005 by Mark Pritchard.

 The polling station for Shawbirch is located at the back of the Shawbirch Community Centre in the Little Chicks Preschool.
 The member of Telford and Wrekin Council for Shawbirch is Liberal Democrat Cllr Bill Tomlinson.
-He was elected in 2003, 2007, 2011 2015, and 2019.
+He was elected in 2003, 2007, 2011 2015, 2019, and 2023.